Let’s take a look at the two healthcare apps we built:

 Let’s see if your healthcare app is on track with the latest health care UX/UI trends.
 What are these?

-Use of native UI elements
+Use of Native UI Elements

-Meaningful use of AR
+Meaningful Use of AR

 AR technologies have reached the point where we can use them to deliver tangible value to customers.
 For example, Topflight used AR and machine learning algos in Allheartz to allow patients/athletes and physiotherapists/coaches to reliably assess MSK parameters post injury.
-At the same time, the design standards for applying this tech hasn’t been set in stone yet.
+At the same time, the design standards for applying this tech haven’t been set in stone yet.
 Here’s Topflight’s attempt at that:

 Haptics

-Applying haptic technologies, or micro vibrations in plain English, can go a long way to draw users’ attention and stress some of the key interactions with software.
+Applying haptic technologies, or micro-vibrations in plain English, can go a long way to draw users’ attention and stress some of the key interactions with software.
 This implies adding a vibro-feedback in addition to micro UX animations when the user interacts with critical UI parts.

 Nostalgia

-Dark theme
+Dark Theme

-Design system is a must
+Design System is a Must

-Working on robust health care and wellness software like Walker Tracker that spans across several platforms and includes a customer-facing web interface, you can’t overlook a design system.
+Working on robust health care and wellness software like Walker Tracker that spans several platforms and includes a customer-facing web interface, you can’t overlook a design system.
 Simply speaking, all design elements must be hierarchically organized into a seamless unified system, taking into account all platforms’ specifics.

 Our Experience in Medical App Design